AndySomogyi/mechanica/docs/source/flux.rst

     :alt: alternate text
     :figclass: align-center

-    Disolved solutes have a natural tendency to diffuse to nearby locations.
+    Dissolved solutes have a natural tendency to diffuse to nearby locations.

 This micro-scale diffusion of solutes results in mixing or mass transport without directed bulk motion of the solvent.
 We refer to the bulk motion, or